 Agroecological systems, like organic, produce healthy diets for all in a sustainable way that works with nature and tackles climate change.

-This was a leading recommendation of the RSA Commission on the Future of Food, Farming and the Countryside.
+This was a leading recommendation of the Food, Farming and Countryside Commission.

 The plan should: